A statement from our new Co-Artistic Directors

 • A repertory company in which disabled folk see themselves and their experiences,

-• A seabed for ‘crip’ practice (we’ll say more on this in a moment).
+• A seedbed for ‘crip’ practice (we’ll say more on this in a moment).

 “A liberatory space enables an opportunity for a deeper awareness of the needs of others.”